Marcus-UK/new_thermostat/README.md

   2. enter the file path for index.html into any web browser and confirm. this will load up the application.

-  Alternatively, a version of this application is hosted at the following
-  address:

 ## Technologies used in this project